MurhafMoussa/typed_form_fields/CONTRIBUTING.md

 ### Core Branches

-- **main:** This branch represents the latest stable, published version on pub.dev.
-All commits on main are tagged with a version number (e.g., v1.2.3).
+- **production:** This branch represents the latest stable, published version on pub.dev.
+All commits on production are tagged with a version number (e.g., v1.2.3).
 Never commit directly to this branch.
 - **development:** This is the primary development branch.
 It contains the code for the next upcoming release.
 All new features are merged into this branch.

 ### Temporary Branches